finos/common-domain-model/docs/product-model.md

 currency amount equal to: number of shares x price per share) as quantities.
 In a Forward FX trade, the spot rate, forward points and forward rate (equal to spot rate + forward points) may all be specified as prices.
-When mutiple values are specified for either the price or quantity attributes in a single `PriceQuantity` instance, they will be tied by rules that enforce that they are internally consistent.
+When mule values are specified for either the price or quantity attributes in a single `PriceQuantity` instance, they will be tied by rules that enforce that they are internally consistent.